Sybqu/JTP-2/picoCTF/Forensics.md

 ))
 ```
  <i clearly didnt write this script , its too organized for me and i dont know python ^^>
+ // I found out i could have done this using a hex editor as well later

 - Fixed the file.
 - Hint : File does not look quite right